Uta von Ballenstedt

 Uta von Ballenstedt (c.
-1000 — 23 October before 1046), a member of the House of Ascania, was Margravine of Meissen from 1038 until 1046, the wife of Margrave Eckard II.
+1000 — 23 October before 1046), a member of the House of Ascania, was Margravine of Meissen from 1038 until 1046, by marriage to Margrave Eckard II.
 She is also called Uta of Naumburg as the subject of a famous donor portrait by the Naumburg Master.

 Life

 Little is known of Uta's descent.
 She was probably the sister of the Saxon count Esico of Ballenstedt, who became the progenitor of the Ascanian dynasty.
 One Count Adalbert of Ballenstedt and Hidda, a daughter of the Lusatian margrave Odo I (965-993), are commonly reckoned as their parents, however, these names are not recorded in contemporary sources.